Victor Carey: German Occupation

 Of the Bailiff of Guernsey, Victor Carey, he says: 'There is strong feeling in responsible quarters in Guernsey against the Bailiff by reason of the orders issued by him.
-Some at least were shocked by the use of the words 'enemy forces' to describe His Majesty's and Allied Forces, and by the promise of a pounds 25 reward to any informer against a person writing the V sign (symbol of resistance) or other words calculated to offend the German authorities.'
+Some at least were shocked by the use of the words 'enemy forces' to describe His Majesty's and Allied Forces, and by the promise of a pounds 25 reward to any informer against a person writing the V sign (symbol of resistance) or other words calculated to offend the German authorities.
 This condemnation was made without understanding that people undertaking such petty offences risked not only long imprisonment for themselves, but innocent islanders in the area it was committed, who the Germans had threatened with severe punishment and on occasions enforced collective punishments.
 The lack of understanding was compounded by not realising that laws were passed by the States of Guernsey, or the Controlling Committee, not by the Bailiff.

-A few published works have criticised his role in the government of the Bailiwick during this period (see, for example, Madeline Bunting's The Model Occupation).
+A few published works have criticised his role in the government of the Bailiwick during this period.
 This opinion is in the minority, on the whole he remains a figure of considerable repute in Guernsey itself.

 The island governments, headed by their bailiffs, Victor Carey in Guernsey and Alexander Coutanche in Jersey, had been ordered by the British Government to remain on their islands to maintain law and order and to do what they could for the civilians.
 This put them under a duty of care.
 When the lieutenant governors, who were the King's representatives on each island, departed on 21 June 1940, their powers and duties were vested in the bailiffs, namely to protect the islands and their population, taking on the duties of the Lieutenant Governors added a further duty of care.

-However, for the part of the island’s population that was Jewish this ‘duty of care’ was abrogated by the ‘Third Order’ registered in the Royal Courts of Guernsey on 17 June 1941.
+However, for the part of the island's population that was Jewish this ‘duty of care’ was abrogated by the ‘Third Order’ registered in the Royal Courts of Guernsey on 17 June 1941.
 This law prohibited all persons deemed Jews from carrying on any kind of business on the island, without compensation, adding further that no Jew was to be engaged as a ‘higher official or as an employee who comes into contact with customers’ and Jewish employees should ‘be dismissed and replaced by non-Jewish employees’.